 Creating a function

-Create serverless functions with Celest to connect and aggregate information from different parts of your backend, and build custom business logic that runs completely in the cloud.
-You define your functions as regular Dart functions and Celest takes care of deploying and managing the backend for you.
+Create serverless functions with Celest to connect different parts of your backend, and run custom business logic entirely in the cloud.
+You define cloud functions as regular Dart functions and Celest will automatically configure the HTTP endpoints, manage the serialization of Dart types to and from JSON and, when you're ready, deploy your functions to the cloud.

-To start building your serverless cloud function, navigate to the my_celest_app/celest/functions/
+To write your first serverless cloud function, navigate to the my_celest_app/celest/lib/src/functions/

 folder and create a file named <api_name>.dart